EGroupware/openid/README.md

 Install Rocket.Chat eg. via [docker-compose](https://rocket.chat/docs/installation/docker-containers/docker-compose/).

-You need to create a Client-Id and -Secret currently only with a simmilar SQL statement to the one below for testing.
+You need to create a Client-Identifier and -Secret via Admin >> OpenID / OAuth2 server >> Clients with the followin grants:
+* Authorization Code
+* Refresh Token
+* Implicit

 Then head in the Rocket.Chat Administration down to OAuth and click [Add custom oauth], give it a name eg. "EGroupware" and add the following values:
 ```